JeremiahKaren/35percent.github.io/_posts/2020-08-03-UAL-campaigners-demand-withdrawal-black-lives-matter.md

 ---
 layout: post
 published: true
 title: Campaigners demand that UAL withdraws from shopping centre development.
+subtitle: Campaigners respond to University of the Art's Black Lives Matter statement
+date: 2020/07/03
 ---
-## Campaigners respond to University of the Art's Black Lives Matter statement

 Campaigners fighting against the demolition and redevelopment of the Elephant and Castle shopping centre have demanded that the University of the Arts London (UAL) withdraw from [the controversial scheme](http://35percent.org/uptheelephant/).
 The demand was made in an [open letter](https://southwarknotes.wordpress.com/2020/07/27/elephant-shopping-centre-university-of-the-arts-london-displaced-traders-and-black-lives-matter/) to the UAL's Rector, Sir Nigel Carrington.